X links for student teachers.

 restricted to those that should have been taught by the summer of Y1, based on

-the teaching progression of a range of synthetic phonics programmes.
+the teaching progression of several widely used synthetic phonics programmes.

 N.B. not to be used as a curriculum for teaching.